-- Caregivers pick up first and second graders in the cafeteria
+- Caregivers pick up first, second and third graders in the cafeteria

-- Third graders are picked up in the Dance Studio.
+- Caregivers pick up fourth graders in the Dance Studio

 The teacher will have a procedure, e.g., high five with child, to make sure each child gets to the correct adult.
 Please be patient, and do not encourage your child to run over to you before the teacher has released him.
 We do our best to be quick, and we realize you might be in a rush, but handing children over to the correct caregiver is one of the most important things we do, and we need a consistent system, even if we know who you are.

 If you have younger children, please pick them up first.

 Our primary goal during dismissal is to make sure children are safely handed off to the correct adult.
 Please keep in mind that when we hand your children off to you, or your caregivers, at the end of the school day, we no longer keep track of them.
 We turn that responsibility over to you.
 It is important that you keep your children in your sight at all times while you are in the school building.
 Even though the school is generally safe, there are lots of adults coming and going during dismissal, and doors that lead to the basement, kitchen, elevators and the street where kids could go missing or get hurt.

 Although the Safety Agents are at the front door, they have no way of knowing which adult is accompanying which child is with.They will stop any child who appears to be alone, but if a child walks out with a group off kids and adults,the Safety Agents will not know to stop them.